seppinho/mutserve/README.md

 # Mutation Server (aka mtDNA-Server)

-Mutation Server is a cloud service available [here](https://mtdna-server.uibk.ac.at).
+Mutation Server is a cloud service and currently available for mitochondrial DNA (mtDNA) [here](https://mtdna-server.uibk.ac.at).
 It detects variants and heteroplasmies in mitochondrial DNA.
 Users can specify FASTQ (Single-End or Paired-End), BAM and CRAM files as an input and receive annotated variants in return.
-The underlying methods have been applied to mitochondrial DNA ([see publication](http://nar.oxfordjournals.org/content/early/2016/04/15/nar.gkw247.full)).

 ## Run mtDNA-Server locally
 * git clone https://github.com/seppinho/mutation-server
 * maven install -Dmaven.test.skip=true

+## Citation

+Please cite [this paper](http://nar.oxfordjournals.org/content/early/2016/04/15/nar.gkw247.full) paper if you use the service.

 ## Included workflow steps: